adobe-commerce/dropin-template/README.md

 ```bash
 npx elsie generate component --pathname <MyUIComponent>
 ```
-Congrats!
-You just launched your first composable frontend!
-Actually, no. What you're seeing is our frontend development environment.
-It's a preconfigured HTML page (`examples > html-host > index.html`) that loads your frontend components for testing during development:

 Let’s take a quick look at the files that are generated for you: